tsileo/bakthat/README.rst

 Backup/Restore Glacier inventory
 --------------------------------

-Bakthat automatically backup the local Glacier inventory (a dict with filename => archive_id mapping) to your S3 bucket under the "bakthat_glacier_inventory" key.
+Bakthat automatically backups the local Glacier inventory (a dict with filename => archive_id mapping) to your S3 bucket under the "bakthat_glacier_inventory" key.

 You can trigger a backup mannualy: